meangrape/gogurl/utils/README.md

 Each tool contains two variables that need to be edited:
 $CERT should point to your client certificate on the filesystem.
-$SERVER should point to your gogurl server's URL.
+$SERVER should point to your gogurl server's FQDN (not URL).

 `addgo gcp http://console.google.com`
 `rmgo gcp`